 School in Ecuador can be an interesting experience.
-My son and I had to learn as we went along two years ago when he attended 2nd grade in Tena.
+My son and I had to learn as we went along five years ago when he attended 2nd grade in Tena.

 You have two options when choosing a school.
 Public or private.
 Public schools have no registration fee, but do ask for money throughout the year since government funding usually does not cover all aspects of schooling.
 My son was in public school and we have probably paid in $30 for the first half of the year.